 - Transmilenio - Bogota’s bus rapid transit system (BRT)

 - Bicycles: Ciclovías and Ciclorutas (Transient and Dedicated Bicycle Pathways)

 - The Future

 - Related links

-The main transport system in Bogota, it consists of flexible buses that drive on dedicated lanes, stopping only at specific and exclusive stations.
+The main transport system in Bogota, consists of flexible buses that drive on dedicated lanes, stopping only at specific and exclusive stations.
 It is one of the largest BRT (Bus Rapid Transit) systems in the world, and so far, its design has been replicated in 57 cities worldwide, including Capetown, Johannesburg, Jakarta, Santiago de Chile, Guangzhou, and Delhi.